Jessamyn Stanley on the Work of Body Acceptance

 Feeling good about your body every hour of every day is not realistic.
 The problem with “body positivity” is that it ends up being another item on our to-do lists: Brush your teeth, comb your hair, try to love your thighs today.

-Jessamyn Stanley, yoga teacher and author of Every Body Yoga, says there’s no shortcut to befriending your body—and that the pressure to feel good about the way you look all the time isn’t helping.
+Jessamyn Stanley, yoga teacher and author of Every Body Yoga and Yoke, says there’s no shortcut to befriending your body—and that the pressure to feel good about the way you look all the time isn’t helping.
 What Stanley proposes instead is body acceptance.
 Body acceptance means that yes, you might feel shitty when you look in the mirror this morning.
 But it also implores you to ask questions: Where’s this bad feeling coming from?
 How can you confront it?
 And can you get through it even if nothing about how you look changes?
 Which leads us to a tough truth: Body acceptance is work, and it’s lifelong.

 Body acceptance is also born out of the reality that certain bodies have been marginalized and considered unacceptable in mainstream culture.
 No body acceptance movement means anything if it’s not intersectional: A movement that preaches positivity only to able-bodied cisgender white women and excludes BIPOC, people with disabilities, and people who are transgender, queer, or nonbinary is not body positivity at all.
 And it’s not useful to any of us.